 The wall of the gallbladder has 3 main layers of tissue.

 Anything that increases your chance of getting a disease is called a risk factor.
+Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
+Talk with your doctor if you think you may be at risk.
 Risk factors for gallbladder cancer include the following:

 - Being female.